Tendai: Lotus Esotericism (Hokke Mikkyō)

 The Lotus Sutra underwent a process of "esotericization" in the medieval Tendai school, fueled by the tradition's engagement with Esoteric Buddhism.
 This esotericism did not originate in Japan, since there were esoteric sources written in China that Tendai relied on for their interpretations of the Lotus Sutra.
 However, Lotus Esotericism became much more central in Japanese Tendai than in the mainland.
 The most important Chinese sources for this tradition are Yixing's (683–727) Darijing Shu (Commentary on the Mahāvairocana Sutra), which integrates Tiantai ideas with Chinese mantrayana, and the Ritual Manual for the Contemplation of the Lotus Sutra (Fahua guanzhi yigui, 法華経観智儀軌), an esoteric manual.
 This manual describes a deity yoga practice based on the Lotus Sutra which relies on reciting passages and mantras from the sutra, and arranging a ritual altar and a Lotus Maṇḍala.
-The Lotus Contemplation Manual derives from Amoghavajra's circle and was likely composed by him or his disciples.
-In Japan, this rite was later adapted into important esoteric "Lotus Ritual" (Hokke Hō).
+The Lotus Contemplation Manual derives from Amoghavajra's circle and was likely composed by him or some of his disciples.
+In Japan, this rite was later adapted into new forms.

 Tendai monks developed these esoteric Lotus practices further, one of the most important ones being the Lotus Ritual (Hokke Hō), which combined recitations of the Lotus Sutra with esoteric mantras and visualizations.
 These rituals center on reciting and contemplating the "Life Span of the Tathāgata" chapter and on visualizing Prabhutaratna and Śākyamuni in a mandala (along with mudras and mantras).
 Both Buddhas became equated with Mahāvairocana (of the Vairocanābhisaṃbodhi Sūtra), corresponding to the two aspects of Mahāvairocana embodied in the Vajradhātu and Garbhadhātu Maṇḍalas respectively.
 The rite also relies on the use of mantras and dhāraṇīs, including the dhāraṇīs taught in the Lotus Sutra, the daimoku (the Lotus Sutra's title), along with the "Root Mantra of the Lotus Sutra" (法華根本真言), which were believed to encapsulate the sutra's profound esoteric meaning.